Marvalyn/README-Generator/README.md

 The user will then follow the input prompts and once completed a README.md file will be generated using the input content.

+A live demo of this app can be seen at: https://drive.google.com/file/d/1TX4hW5Sb3UjppbF0Ec3HFqTTEXqlPzRw/view

 ## License
 This project is currently unlicensed.